-June marks the official start of summer — and with the arrival of warmer weather and the return of travel, many of us are eager to go on a (well-deserved) vacation.
-A getaway is the perfect opportunity to unwind with a book, but narrowing down your lengthy to-read list may feel like challenge.
+Though August has arrived and the end of summer continues to inch closer, there is still plenty of time to enjoy the warm weather and hit the outdoors.
+A getaway is the perfect opportunity to unwind with a book, but narrowing down your lengthy to-read list may feel like a challenge.

-Jenna recently announced that she has selected "Malibu Rising," by Taylor Jenkins Reid as her June 2021 Read With Jenna book club pick.
+In case you missed it, Jenna announced earlier this summer that her June 2021 Read With Jenna book club pick was "Malibu Rising," by Taylor Jenkins Reid.
 "I felt like 'Malibu Rising' was a compulsively fun read that anybody would want to throw in their beach bag," Jenna said.
 "I think after the year we’ve had, everybody is looking forward to summer and this book felt like the perfect kick-off."

 Set in Malibu in the 1980s, this novel focuses on the night of an end-of-summer party that changes the lives of four siblings, the offspring of legendary fictional singer Mick Riva.
 The story takes place over the course of just 24 hours, and flashbacks of Mick's rocky relationship with the mother of his children provides insight into the lives of the Riva siblings and what has shaped them into who they are.